 Our team is ready to make your event amazing!

 We strive to provide exceptional service for your event and the best experience for your stomach!

-Crossroads Catering is a locally owned, specialty, boutique, catering company, focusing on farm and local market partnerships.
+Crossroads Catering is a locally owned, specialty, boutique style, catering company, focusing on local partnerships.
 We promise that our detailed and attentive service will ensure your event experience is unforgettable.